Corona Virus Precautions

 The identified high risk people are at present the over 70’s, which you will agree covers most of our Volunteers and visitors.

-To this end, reluctantly the Council have decided to minimise the risk and protect you all by agreeing to close the Research centre from Saturday 21 March until further notice.
+To this end, reluctantly the Council have decided to minimise the risk and protect you all by agreeing to close the Research Centre until further notice.

 The Closure will be reviewed on a two weekly basis until it is deemed acceptable to re-open and hopefully this will be a short term measure.